qmacro/managed-associations-in-cap/flow.md

 So everything seems to work as intended, a (one-) to-one managed association from `Books` to `Authors`, and a (one-) to-many managed association from `Authors` to `Books`, effectively providing a reverse route.

-## Create a link entity as the basis for a many-to-many relationship
+## 13 Create a link entity as the basis for a many-to-many relationship

+Branch: `13-create-a-link-entity-as-the-basis-for-a-many-to-many-relationship`.

 While CDS doesn't currently directly support many-to-many relationships (see [Many-to-Many Associations](https://cap.cloud.sap/docs/guides/domain-models#many-to-many-associations)), they can be achieved by using a so-called "link entity" to bind two (one) to-many managed associations together.